kwgch/claude_code_cluster/instruction.md

 ---

-## OPERATOR EXECUTION CHECKLIST
+## MANAGER EXECUTION CHECKLIST

-When executing the above task:
+As the manager in the main pane, follow this workflow:

+### Initial Setup
 1. [ ] Read and understand the user's task specification
+2. [ ] Analyze task complexity and plan worker allocation
-2. [ ] Set up the tmux environment (Phase 1)
+3. [ ] Set up the tmux environment with 4 worker panes (Phase 1)

-3. [ ] Choose appropriate task pattern from Phase 2 based on task type
+### Task Distribution
-4. [ ] Replace placeholders with actual task details
+4. [ ] Break down the main task into 4 parallel workstreams
+5. [ ] Assign specific roles to each worker (Developer, Analyst, etc.)
-5. [ ] Execute task assignment commands
+6. [ ] Send detailed task assignments with clear deliverables
+7. [ ] Set reporting requirements and milestones

+### Active Management
-6. [ ] Monitor progress using Phase 3 tools
+8. [ ] Monitor worker progress continuously
+9. [ ] Respond to worker questions and blockers
+10. [ ] Coordinate dependencies between workers
+11. [ ] Perform quality checks on interim deliverables
+12. [ ] Redirect workers as needed based on progress

+### Results Integration
-7. [ ] Collect results using Phase 4 tools
+13. [ ] Collect final outputs from all workers
+14. [ ] Review and synthesize worker deliverables
+15. [ ] Resolve any conflicts or inconsistencies
+16. [ ] Create integrated final deliverable
-8. [ ] Generate final report with actual results
+17. [ ] Generate comprehensive final report

+### Cleanup
+18. [ ] Ensure all work is saved
+19. [ ] Thank workers for their contributions
-9. [ ] Clean up resources using Phase 5 tools
+20. [ ] Clear all panes to free resources